jlaurens/texworks/CMake/README.md

 - New in version 3.7.
 The cmake_parse_arguments() command gained a new PARSE_ARGV mode to read arguments directly from ARGC and ARGV# variables inside a function() body.
 - New in version 3.9: All regular expression-related commands, including e.g. if(MATCHES), save subgroup matches in the variables CMAKE_MATCH_<n> for <n> 0..9.
 - New in version 3.10.
 The string() command learned a new PREPEND subcommand.
+- New in version 3.10.
+The include_guard() command was introduced to allow guarding CMake scripts from being included more than once.
+The command supports DIRECTORY and GLOBAL options to adjust the corresponding include guard scope.
+If no options given, include guard is similar to basic variable-based check.
 - New in version 3.11: The source files can be omitted if they are added later using target_sources().
 - New in versions 3.16: CMAKE_MESSAGE_INDENT, The message() command joins the strings from this list and for log levels of NOTICE and below, it prepends the resultant string to each line of the message.
 - New in versions 3.17: CMAKE_MESSAGE_CONTEXT, When enabled by the cmake --log-context command line option or the CMAKE_MESSAGE_CONTEXT_SHOW variable, the message() command converts the CMAKE_MESSAGE_CONTEXT list into a dot-separated string surrounded by square brackets and prepends it to each line for messages of log levels NOTICE and below.